JakeWharton/jakewharton.com/_posts/2019-02-12-r8-optimization-string-constant-operations.md

 Take this more complete example where the `main` method calls a public library method `canonicalHost` with a string literal.
 The `canonicalHost` library method delegates to `patternHost` which is a private library method.
 Because this program is so small both methods will ultimately be inlined into the `main` method.

-We can pretend this inlining happened at the source-level to see how the code has changed.
+We can pretend this inlining happened at the source-level to see how the code changes as the string optimizations apply.

 ```java
 class Test {